-Iowa true freshman Abe Assad is excited to compete at the Midlands Championships Hawk Central
+Iowa wrestling true freshman Abe Assad returns home to compete at Midlands Championships

 IOWA CITY, Ia. — Abe Assad joined the Iowa wrestling program out of Glenbard North High School, about an hour from Welsh-Ryan Arena at Northwestern University.
 A few years ago, Assad and his dad made the 40-mile trek to watch the Midlands Championships.